 For a beautiful and free-spirited look, leave the ends of your tribal braids loose and curly.
 For best results, try pairing curly ends with long, thin plaits.
 Unbraided ends also contrast beautifully with tighter braiding styles like box braids.
 Plus, the style takes less time to put in than a fully braided look.

 Box braids date back thousands of years and are thought to originate in Southern Africa.
 Triangle box braids get their name from the shape of the hair sections.
 Instead of the classic square – or box – each one forms a triangle.
 It’s a unique twist on the usual box braid style and is a fun way to shake it up if you want a fresh look on a classic style.

 21. Tribal Braids with Rings and Cords

 Rings and cords are traditional hair adornments in many African tribal cultures.
-They create a glamorous and unique look when combined with braids, as the metallic finish of rings or the light color of the cord contrasts beautifully with dark hair.
+They create a glamorous and unique look when combined with braids, as the rings’ metallic finish or the cord’s light color contrasts beautifully with black hair.
 Plus, you can switch out the adornments for a fresh new look at any time, as they don’t have to be braided into your locks.

 22. Box Braids with Top Knot

-Box braids are a gorgeous traditional style on their own, but look even more stunning when combined with a top knot.
+Box braids are a gorgeous traditional style on their own but look even more stunning when combined with a top knot.
 A twisted, braided top knot always stands out from the crowd and will give you a regal and confident look.
-Plus, the combination of a top knot with box braids not only adds height but also lengthens the face, making this a very flattering combination.
+Plus, the combination of a top knot with box braids adds height and lengthens the face, making this a very flattering combination.

 23. Tribal Braids with Half Top Bun